Compliance with U.S. Export and Import Control Laws is the responsibility of all Cornell faculty, staff, and students.

-If your project includes foreign activities, including travel, collaboration with consultants or subcontractors (here or abroad), or overseas shipments, contact your GCO or the Export Controls Officer as early as possible.
-They'll help determine if additional steps need to be taken to ensure that the project is carried out as seamlessly as possible.
+If your project includes foreign activities, including travel, collaboration with consultants or subcontractors (here or abroad), or overseas shipments, contact your GCO or the Export Control and Compliance Officer as early as possible.
+They will help determine if additional steps need to be taken to ensure that the project is carried out as seamlessly as possible.
 The GCO may advise that consultation with other Cornell offices (i.e. Global Cornell, the Office of the Vice Provost for International Affairs, or the Export Controls Office) is necessary or helpful to the success of the project.

 During the term of the award, foreign activities may arise that must be vetted for export control concerns.
 For example, international shipments and foreign travel should be processed in accordance with the links at the bottom of this page.

-In addition, access to proprietary or controlled information by a foreign national, must be reviewed and approved by the Export Controls Officer, prior to such access occurring.
+In addition, access to proprietary or controlled information by a foreign national, must be reviewed and approved by the Export Control and Compliance Officer, prior to such access occurring.

 - Department of Commerce - Export Administration Regulations: The U.S. Department of Commerce’s Bureau of Industry and Security (BIS) offers a series of online training seminars on export controls related to commodities covered by the EAR.